A Journey Through Time: Lockerbie Bombing, Past Life Death in Germany, and Hans's Past Life Shadow

 A fast Returner

 Apparently, I was built for deathly trauma.
 At the end of 1968, I died at 19 in England.
-I was an undergraduate student at Oxford with pin-straight, jet-black hair that went down to my waist.
-I’ve been a woman each time that I’ve returned, always a brunette, though my eye color and ethnic origin changes each time.
+I was an undergraduate at Oxford, with pin-straight jet-black hair that reached my waist.
+Every time I’ve returned, I’ve come back as a woman—always a brunette—though my eye color and ethnic background shift with each incarnation.

-In circa 1943 it was death by an Allied air raid during the Second World War.
-I’ve been a fast returner, most recently in 1973.
+Around 1943, it was death by an Allied air raid during the Second World War.
+I’ve been a fast returner—most recently in 1973.
 I’ve lived three lives to your one, Hans.
-But your most recent past life was the darkest and most extraordinary.
+But your most recent incarnation was the darkest, and the most extraordinary.

 Masking the Truth for Years